Lightning-AI/torchmetrics/README.md

 ```

-* Functional based metrics follows a input-output paradigme: a single batch is feed in and the metric is computed
+* Functional based metrics follows a simple input-output paradigme: a single batch is feed in and the metric is computed
 for only that

 ``` python